What Is a Statistics Solver?

 Who They're For

-- Beginners in statistics who prefer a graphical interface over coding
+- Users who prefer an intuitive point-and-click interface over coding

 Why We Love Them

-R is a free, open-source programming language and environment for statistical computing and graphics, made highly efficient and user-friendly by the RStudio IDE.
+A free, open-source programming language and environment for statistical computing and graphics, powered by a vast ecosystem of user-contributed packages.

-R is an open-source programming language for statistical computing, supported by the powerful RStudio IDE.
-Its ecosystem contains tens of thousands of user-contributed packages, covering virtually every statistical method imaginable.
+R is an open-source programming language and environment for statistical computing and graphics.
+RStudio is a powerful integrated development environment (IDE) that makes working with R more efficient.
+The R ecosystem is vast, with tens of thousands of user-contributed packages covering virtually every statistical method imaginable.

 Pros